Medically reviewed by Drugs.com. Last updated on Jul 4, 2023.

 A nurse or other trained health professional will give you this medicine in a hospital.
 This medicine is given through a needle placed in one of your veins.

-It is very important that your doctor check your progress closely while you are receiving this medicine to see if it is working properly and to allow for a change in the dose.
+Your doctor will check your progress closely while you or your child are receiving this medicine .
+This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.